notofonts/noto-docs/src/miniarticles/NotoSansCham.md

 # Noto Sans Cham

-Noto Sans Cham is a unmodulated (“sans serif”) design for texts in the Cham script.
+Noto Sans Cham is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Cham_ script.

 Noto Sans Cham has multiple weights, contains 131 glyphs, 11 OpenType features, and supports 104 characters from 2 Unicode blocks: Cham, Basic Latin.